UPDATE I: Here is a response from Huma Imtiaz. I have no idea who she is but I endorse every word of her response.

 The AEI?
 I guess that says it all.

-UPDATE IX: Moronic religious parties joined by equally moronic lawyers.
+UPDATE VIII: Moronic religious parties joined by equally moronic lawyers.

-UPDATE X: Here's an interesting column from Jawed Naqvi writing from Delhi in Dawn.
+UPDATE IX: Here's an interesting column from Jawed Naqvi writing from Delhi in Dawn.
 Particularly perceptive is the comparison between the role of religious extremism in India and Pakistan.

 ...
 Rahul Gandhi in the neighbourhood.
 India`s Congress party scion had made a valid point about the threat to his country from Hindu extremists — just as Pakistan is being wrecked by Muslim bigots — but instead of telling his countrymen about it, he whispered his worry into the ears of the American ambassador in Delhi.
 Nothing could be as self-defeating as not trusting your very own in the battle to defend your core ideals.